BasilAboSaleem/education-platform-nodejs/README.md

   - **New Page**: Added a "Student Enrollment" page in the teacher dashboard to manage student enrollments
   - **New Page**: Added an "Enrollment Details" page to manage student enrollment information for teachers
   - **New Section**: Implemented the complete **Payment Report** section in the admin dashboard, with all subpages and detailed tabs
+  - **New Feature**: Added a complete **Notification System** for both admin and teacher dashboards, with support for automatic and manual notifications based on actions across the platform.

 🔧 Remaining: enrollment features, visitor page backend, and additional enhancements